-Stage one involved the review of the NCATE, UNCW and WSE diversity standards in order to articulate optimals and represent the collection of extant data.
+Stage one involved the review of the NCATE, UNCW and WSE Diversity Standards in order to articulate optimals and represents the collection of extant data.

-Stage two investigated feeling and actuals through the use of interviews and surveys and led to the development of the needs assessment.
-The participants of data collection will include Kathleen Benzaquin, WSE professors, instructors and staff.
+Stage two investigated feelings and actuals through the use of interviews and surveys and led to the development of the needs assessment.
+The participants of data collection will include Kathleen Benzaquin and WSE faculty.